chayale90/HealthyMe/README.md

 1. CheckUserComp
     check every component in client side
-    if the the role of user you can see the layout if not he will arrive to login page
+    if the the role of user you can see the layout -just foodList page if not he will arrive to login page

 2. CheckUserActiveComp
     check every component in client side